sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 ![exocomet](/images/exocomet_fig.png)

 **Best-fit comet model.** Top panel: The binned photometry showing the largest transit event.
 The vertical dashes are the error bars on the photometry.
-The red line shows the best fit model for b = 0 (i.e. the median of the parameters shown in Fig. 4).
+The red line shows the best fit model for b = 0 (i.e., the median of the parameters shown in Fig. 4).
 The lower panel shows the residuals from the fit.

 [astronomy.com article (in English)](https://www.astronomy.com/science/tess-spots-its-first-exocomet-around-one-of-the-skys-brightest-stars/)